bingwang32/LinReg_Final_Proj/README.md

-# Final Project for Linear Regression, USF MSDS Program

-Logistic Regression with San Francisco Traffic Collision Data Worked with @zs-barnes
+# Logistic Regression with San Francisco Traffic Collision Data

+Final Project for Linear Regression, a course in University of San Francisco's Master of Science in Data Science program (2019-2020)

+Worked with Zachary Barnes (@zs-barnes)